yale-mgt-656-fall-2020/about/class-project.md

 application to see what fraction of the specifications have been completed.

+Teams maybe *four or five persons* in size.

 ## Project grading

 The project will be graded in five separate parts: four sprint reports